 Just around the next corner is the final leg of the hike, with your destination less than 20 minutes away.

 Safely make your way around the cliff – probably by walking along its bottom shelf – to get to the other side.
 This last leg of the trip is where you're likely to have your first sight of other people throughout the whole hike due to its close proximity to Tanguisson.
 Also seen in the distance is the old Dededo power plant.

 Carefully trek over the sharp limestone rocks and through slippery pathways.
 All around, there are colorful signs of sea life bursting.
 Red limestone headlands and green seaweed are something of interest beneath your feet.

 Once you've reached the sand, it's a short walk to Tanguisson Beach, which lies a few minutes ahead.
 Passing more and more people with each stride, you might be missing your journey filled with mostly solitude.

 At Tanguisson you might want to rest and enjoy another refreshing swim and snorkel session in the waters here.
 There's a reason why the beach is pretty populated on the weekends and the answer lies in the water!

-However, if you're tired of seeing the water and could use a refreshing drink instead (if you're 21 or older), drive back to your other car at Gun Beach and grab a cold one at the Beach Bar, just in time for the sunset.
+However, if you're tired of seeing the water and could use a refreshing drink instead (if you're 21 or older), drive back to your other vehicle at Gun Beach and grab a cold one at the Beach Bar, just in time for the sunset.

-Cheers to another adventure-filled weekend with another hike crossed off the list, swimming and snorkeling included, and hopefully some great summertime memories to cherish.
+Cheers to another adventure-filled weekend with another hike crossed off the list, swimming and snorkeling included, and hopefully some great memories to cherish.